Leximiller128/react_portfolio/README.md

 ## Usage

 For job searches and potential employeers to reference.
+Links to projects are on projects page.
+Links to LinkedIn, GitHub and Twitter are on the footer.

 ## Example